Evaw/playrate/README.md

 # playrate
-chrome extension to change the video playback rate
+A chrome extension to change video playback rates